What's the difference between Degradable and Compostable?

 Most Ecoware products are certified compostable, meaning they have undergone stringent testing procedures to ensure they meet the requirements of biodegrading completely into non-toxic biomass (compost) within the specified time frame.
 The two main compost certifications we use are European EN13432 and Australian AS4736.

 Can you spot the difference now?
-The term biodegradable and degradable has been causing much confusion recently, which highlights the importance of certification.
+The term biodegradable and degradable has been causing much confusion recently, highlighting the importance of certification.
 There is no certification for biodegradable and degradable products.

 A sustainable future involves composting built upon the principles of a circular economy.
 Our mission is to pioneer this journey, where we hope to see all food and food packaging waste returned to the soil with zero waste systems and sustainable practices – no organic waste to landfill.
-The industry has come a long way but we still have a long way to go, so we will continue to persevere and work with like-minded individuals and organisations.
-We will continue to be transparent and honest in educating and encouraging positive social change and the adoption of compostable packaging.
-We will continue to lead by example and demonstrate how compostable packaging can work in New Zealand.
-Armed with the knowledge that with collective effort, progress is made, we hope that people will continue to learn how to spot the difference between authentic and misleading products.
+The industry has come a long way, but we still have a long way to go, so we will continue to persevere and work with like-minded individuals and organisations.